kollerma/git-submodule-tools/README.md

 Other Stuff
 -----------

-The script `tests.sh` can be used to test the scripts.
+* The script `tests.sh` can be used to test the scripts.
+* The script `gen-man.sh` can be used to generate man pages.

 Known Problems
 --------------